 Some examples of how freelancers can use newsletters include:

 - Showcasing your portfolio: As a freelancer, you can – and should! – use newsletters to showcase your latest projects and highlight your expertise.
 Make what you do clear, and include images, descriptions, and testimonials from satisfied clients to demonstrate your skills and experience.
+If you're a freelance photographer, for example, you could include photos and testimonials from your latest photoshoot.
+(If this is you, find more ideas about email marketing for photography in our guide.)

 - Sharing industry insights: Newsletters can also be used to share industry insights and best practices with your subscribers, which is a great opportunity to reinforce your experience and show that you have something above the average to offer.
 For example, if you're a freelance writer, you can share tips on how to improve writing skills or how to find new clients.
 (That's exactly what copywriter Lizzie Davey does with her newsletter – you can check out her tips on how to write a compelling newsletter in this article!)